 This defines a shell function named name.
 The reserved word function is optional.
 If the function reserved word is supplied, the parentheses are optional.
 The body of the function is the compound command compound-command (see Section 3.2.4 [Compound Commands], page 9).
-That command is usually a list enclosed between { and }, but may be any compound command listed above. compound-command is executed whenever name is specified as the name of a command.
-When the shell is in POSIX mode (see Section 6.11 [Bash POSIX Mode], page 92), name may not be the same as one of the special builtins (see Section 4.4 [Special Builtins], page 67).
-Any redirections (see Section 3.6 [Redirections], page 31) associated with the shell function are performed when the function is executed.
+That command is usually a list enclosed between { and }, but may be any compound command listed above, with one exception: If the function reserved word is used, but the parentheses are not supplied, the braces are required. compoundcommand is executed whenever name is specified as the name of a command.
+When the shell is in POSIX mode (see Section 6.11 [Bash POSIX Mode], page 94), name may not be the same as one of the special builtins (see Section 4.4 [Special Builtins], page 68).
+Any redirections (see Section 3.6 [Redirections], page 32) associated with the shell function are performed when the function is executed.

-A function definition may be deleted using the '-f' option to the unset builtin (see Section 4.1 [Bourne Shell Builtins], page 41).
+A function definition may be deleted using the -f option to the unset builtin (see Section 4.1 [Bourne Shell Builtins], page 41).